pbrisbin/setup-tool-action/README.md

 ## Motivation

-[`@actions/tool-cache`][tc] exists to help download pre-compiled binaries and cache them.
+[`@actions/tool-cache`][tc] exists to help download pre-compiled binaries and add them to `$PATH`.
 However, its ergonomics are such that distinct actions for specific tools are necessary to wrap it into something useful.
 For the most part, the wrapping is required to manage variation in the release URLs such as the position and names used for things like "os" or "architecture".